 What support do supported lodgings carers receive?

-Cambridgeshire County Council provide a comprehensive support package including preparation training, ongoing support.
+The council provide a comprehensive support package including preparation training, ongoing support.
 Carers are paid £250 per week while a young person is placed with them.

 Parent and baby placements provide a safe and nurturing environment for both the young parent and their child.
 The carers provide mentoring and practical advice on parenting.